Huawei can help assist underserved rural America, company's US security chief says

 Continue Reading Below

-“We've got thousands of American jobs on the line with the entity list,” he told FOX Business’ Maria Bartiromo on Friday.
+“We've got thousands of American jobs on the line with the entity list,” Huawei Technologies USA Chief Security Officer Andy Purdy told FOX Business’ Maria Bartiromo on Friday.
 “And we’ve got rural America, as [Commerce] Secretary [Wilbur] Ross said, that are underserved and Huawei serving them just in 3G, 4G – we can help them maintain that service and we can help retain those jobs.”

 ARTIFICIAL INTELLIGENCE: SHOULD WE BE AFRAID?
 OR SHOULD WE INVEST?